Documentation Index

 It provides you with two options:

-clusters and up to 100 API instances.
+up to 100 API instances.

 - Optionally, scale the number of Cube Store routers, allowing for increased